opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 4. In the subsequent dialog, you should see **[Gradle project structure]** populated, please click **[Finish]** to complete the import

 **Note:** it may look non-intuitive why one needs to use Gradle wrapper and then import existing Gradle project (in general, **File > Import -> Existing Gradle Project** should be enough).
 Practically, as it stands now, Eclipse Buildship plugin does not import OpenSearch project dependencies correctly but does work in conjunction with Gradle wrapper.

-### JetBrains Gateway

-[JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/) enables development, testing and debugging on remote machines like development servers.

-1. On the local development machine, download and install the latest thin client from the [JetBrains Gateway page](https://www.jetbrains.com/remote-development/gateway/)
-2. Create a new connection to the remote server and install an IntelliJ server support using [these instructions](https://www.jetbrains.com/help/idea/remote-development-starting-page.html#connect_to_rd_ij).

-Follow the [IntelliJ IDEA instructions](#intellij-idea) post a successful connection.

 ## Project Layout